-Today’s post is a little different from the norm – I wanted to share what I packed for the hospital that was useful, plus some things that helped me heal after giving birth.
+Today’s post is a little different from the norm – I wanted to share what I packed for the hospital that was useful, plus some things that helped me heal during postpartum recovery.
 When I first posted on Instagram stories about prepping for postpartum, there was quite the mixed reaction!
 I received hundreds of tips and product recommendations from some, intrigued questions from others, and a handful that thought I was “oversharing” about something private (feel free to skip this post if you feel that way).

 I used this generously-sized Skip Hop weekender bag, which I picked out for future travel with baby.
 It has stroller clips and a nifty sleeve for sliding over your luggage handle, so we also brought a mostly empty suitcase to take home “free” supplies from the hospital.
 The Skip Hop bag has tons of organizational pockets and 2 packing cubes, which I used to separate items for myself and baby.
 I’m obsessed with packing cubes in general which you can use in any bag (we have the eBags brand)!

 - A comfortable robe – You may want to mostly stay in a hospital gown due to heavy postpartum bleeding, but it’s nice to have something cute to slip on for photos and visitors!
 I kept tripping on my oversized, raggedy hospital gown so liked having other options.
 My picks: I packed my Kindred Bravely robe in S/M and love the two different belt loop heights, 3/4 length sleeves, and pockets.
 I also have this similar Dance Fairy lace trim robe, pictured below.
 The jersey knit and lace trim on this one are soft, plus I love that the stretchy sash belt is sewn on.
 S is a little loose on me now so I wrap the sash around and tie it in the back.